Back to Creator Lab

 Why Male Creators Earn More Per Subscriber

 Here's something most guides mention but never explain — male creators with 1,000 fans earn 45% more than female creators at the same subscriber count.
 Why?
 Three reasons.
 First, supply and demand.
 Men are 29% of creators but their primary audience — other men — makes up 60% of the platform's users.
 Fewer male creators chasing a larger pool of paying subscribers.
 Second, spending patterns.
 The gay male subscriber base tips more, pays more for customs, and sticks around longer.
 The average tip income for male creators is 30% higher than for female creators.
 Third, scarcity.
 When there are fewer creators in your category, each one becomes more valuable.
 A male fitness creator competing against 100 others has a completely different experience than a female creator competing against 10,000.
+We mapped which niches are saturated vs underserved with real income data.
 This is why I tell guys — the audience being mostly men isn't a disadvantage.
 It's actually your biggest economic advantage.
 You just have to accept it.

 Male creator advantage stats showing 45% more earnings per subscriber and 30% higher tips